Frequently Asked Questions

 What are the benefits of telehealth Sessions?

 Overall, telehealth psychotherapy sessions offer a range of advantages that can improve access, convenience, comfort, and effectiveness of mental health treatment for many individuals.
 All Free Yourself therapists offer telehealth therapy sessions for those in the state of Colorado.
-Trauma Release Exercises (TRE) & Psychedelic-Assisted Psychotherapy are available at our Sunnyside, Denver office on a limited basis.
+Psychedelic-Assisted Psychotherapy appointemnts are available at our Sunnyside, Denver office on a limited basis.
 Telehealth psychotherapy sessions offer several benefits compared to in-office sessions, including:

 Convenience